ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 ### Definitions:
 - *Requeue/Republish an event*: In the context of the DLQ service, this means to publish the next Kafka event from a given DLQ topic to the corresponding retry topic.
-- *Process an event*: Consume the event and apply validation and processing logic (if applicable).
+- *Process an event*: Apply validation and processing logic (if applicable) to the next event in a given DLQ topic.
 The event will either be republished or discarded as a result.
 - *Discard an event*: To decline to requeue/republish an event to the retry topic.
 This can occur upfront via a direct command by the user, or it can occur as a result of the event-processing logic.